-A lot of that comes down to the gear that you choose to wear out to the fishing hole.
+If “staying on the water longer” comes down to one thing, it has nothing to do with the bite and everything to do with your winter fishing gear.
 Now I will say depending on whether the fish are biting or not can play a role in how enjoyable the fishing is!

 Here is the best gear for your winter fly gear checklist

-- Compass 360 Point Guide Z II Breathable Chest Waders
+- Compass 360 Point Guide Z II Premium Chest Waders

 - Orvis Fold-Over gloves